 How to Grow Your LinkedIn Network the Easy Way

-If you find yourself with fewer than 143 connections (or fewer than your target number), take a more liberal approach to growing your network.
+If you find yourself with fewer than 143 LinkedIn connections (or fewer than your target number like 500+), you can take a more liberal approach to growing your network.
 Consider becoming a LION for a short time.
 At the very least, consider finding and inviting a handful of LIONs to join your network.

 Their large networks serve to increase your second- and third-degree connections substantially.
 So even if you don’t want to add tons of strangers to your network, at least the few LIONs you do add can give you some substantial benefit.

 Following are a few ways to promote yourself as a LION:

 Put LION next to your last name in your profile.

 Enter your e-mail address in your profile summary and say, Invites welcome.